Skip to main content

 • Tuesday 02/12/2025 17.00 - 19.00 - Classroom 3 - Balbi 2

-Duration: 5 meetings of 2 hours each are scheduled, in addition to the self-study required for the presentation of a final paper.
+Duration: There will be 5 meetings of 2 hours each, in addition to the self-study required for the presentation of a final paper.

-For further information and to enrol: prof. Marco Natalizi marco.natalizi@unige.it
+For further information and to register: prof. Marco Natalizi marco.natalizi@unige.it

 Contents

-The aim of this workshop is to offer to the students of the three-year course in History an in-depth study and seminar discussion on the political and social history of the USSR up to the collapse of the Berlin Wall, in order to refine their critical approach to the various historical sources and to develop a good mastery of the historiographical debate.
-The workshop focuses on the history of the USSR/Russia, but the events of the Soviet regime will be contextualised in a broader framework, through the study of the ways in which the Kremlin's international challenges have influenced its domestic agenda.
+This workshop aims to offer to the students of the three-year course in History a path of in-depth study and seminar discussion on the political and social history of the USSR up to the collapse of the Berlin Wall, in order to refine their critical approach to the various historical sources and to develop a good mastery of the historiographical debate.
+The focus of the workshop is on the history of the USSR/Russia, but the events of the Soviet regime will be contextualised in a broader framework through the study of the ways in which the Kremlin's international challenges influenced its domestic agenda.

 After an extensive introduction reflecting on the idea of 'Greater Russia', the major phases of the Soviet twentieth century will be analysed, with a stronger focus on the years 1928-1953.